 - Limit use of alcohol and illegal substances.
 Use of these substances increases the likelihood of depression, insomnia, relationship problems, academic difficulties, legal troubles and a host of other negative issues.

 - Appreciate a sense of humor in yourself and others.
 Humor relieves stress, produces body chemicals that improve mood, and helps us to gain a more balanced perspective.
-Do not postpone joy and laughter should they come your way.

 - Prepare an answer to questions about your war experience.
 Most veterans have some difficulty sharing what happened in combat and the toll that those experiences had on them.
 Prepare a brief response for acquaintances and a lengthier answer for close family members and friends.